michaeljstraus/TutorialComps/README.md

 **Hello Solar Panel Data Analyzers**

 Looks like you've stumbled across the Solar Panel Data Analysis Git Repository.
-It contains both solar data and a python notebook to interpret all of that information.
-The end goal here is to determine what variables are the most indicative of solar output.
-This will make it so that when I build my machine learning model, I can adjust my irradiance, temperature, and alternating current variables accordingly.
+It contains irradiance, capacity, and panel temperature data, as well as a python notebook to interpret all of that information.
+The end goal here is to determine what variables are the most indicative of power output.
+This will make it so I can adjust my irradiance, temperature, and alternating current variables within my machine learning model according to real world associations.

 **Setup**